 A cluster can be dynamically rescaled.
 The change in the cluster topology affects new jobs and the embedded in-memory storage.
 Running jobs aren’t affected, however these running jobs won’t make use of the expanded cluster.
-In the future, we plan to allow running jobs to take advantage of an increased cluster for computation.
+In Jet 0.6, we plan to allow running jobs to take advantage of an increased cluster for computation (elasticity).

 When is Jet 1.0 expected?

 We plan to introduce API stability from the release of Jet 1.0 onwards.
 We expect this to happen in early 2018.

 Releasing the 0.x versions gives the Jet team more flexibility in changing both the API and the internals.